Tanay-ErrorCode/Quote-Application-Goerli/README.md

 - Application usage
     - Once the app is opened in the web browser, **Connect** the wallet by clicking connect button.
     - After connecting, Click **SignIn** button.
 Fill your username in the input feild and press proceed.
-    - Click on the **confirm** button in the metamask that has been poped up.
+    - Click on the **confirm** button in the metamask that has been popped up.
     - After SignIn you can **post** any quote on the website.
-    - Get a quote and type it in the input feild on the bottom.
+    - Get a quote and type it in the input field on the bottom.
     - Then click the **send** button.
 After a few seconds the quote will be posted.